-- Protects your privacy like it is its own.
+- Protects your privacy as if it were our own.

-- Offers an easy-to-use debt consolidation calculator, so you can learn exactly how much you'll save.
+- Offers an easy-to-use debt consolidation calculator, so you will know exactly how much you'll save.

-- Has attorneys to help you follow the state laws.
+- Has attorneys to help you follow your state laws

-- Offers a 100% refund if you don't like the results.
+- Offers a 100% refund if you are not satisfied with the results

 There are many ways to consolidate debt.

-One way is to take out a low-interest rate debt consolidation loan from a bank or credit union and consolidate credit cards into an affordable monthly payment.
+One way is to use a low-interest rate debt consolidation loan from a bank or credit union to consolidate credit cards into an affordable monthly payment.
 A debt consolidation loan has strict criteria.
-If your credit score is low, you may only qualify for secured consolidation loans - meaning you would have to put something up for collateral and risk losing that collateral if the loan goes into default.
+If your credit score is low, you may only qualify for secured consolidation loans.
+This means you would have to put something up for collateral and risk losing that collateral if the loan goes into default.

-With the balance transfer method, you can transfer your accrued balance on high-interest credit cards to a card with a low-or-no interest introductory offer, which will expire after 12 - 18 months.
+With the balance transfer method, you can transfer your accrued balance on high-interest credit cards to a card with a low-or-no interest introductory offer, which will expire after 12 to 18 months.
 Then, you aggressively pay off the balance to zero it out before the introductory rate expires.
-At this point, the interest rate usually sets to around twenty-one or twenty-two percent - not rates you want to be trapped in.
+At this point, the interest rate usually sets to around twenty-one or twenty-two percent—not rates you want to be trapped in.
 So, if you use this approach, make sure you pay off the balance before the interest rate spikes.

-The risk of the credit card balance transfer approach should be obvious: if you can't pay off the balance in time, your interest rates skyrocket.
-And if you are in the position of having a low FICO score, chances are you won't qualify for the low-or-no interest cards that make the strategy work.
+The risk of the credit card balance transfer approach cannot be overstated: if you can't pay off the balance in time, your interest rates skyrocket.
+If your FICO score is low, chances are you won't qualify for the low-or-no interest cards that make the strategy work.

-Finally, you can enroll in a consolidation plan to get the lowest rate available on your debts.
+Finally, you can enroll in a consolidation program to get the lowest rate available on your debts.

 A debt consolidation program is the best option for several reasons.

-One, it doesn't have stringent eligibility criteria.
-You can qualify for it when you're 18 years old and can make monthly payments to creditors.
+- It doesn't have strict eligibility criteria.
+You can qualify if you're 18 years old and can make monthly payments to creditors.

-Sixth, you will have an idea of the estimated monthly payment.
-You can set aside money accordingly.
+- You will have an idea of the estimated monthly payment and set aside money accordingly.

-You may be thinking, "I need to consolidate debt, but my credit is pretty bad.
+You may wonder, "I need to consolidate debt, but my credit is pretty bad.
 Will I qualify?"

-It's a common question.
+This is a common question.
 Fortunately, the answer is yes.
-With a consolidation program, you don't need a good credit score to qualify; you can consolidate all your debt even with bad credit.
+With a consolidation program, you don't need a good credit score to qualify.
+You can consolidate all your debt even with bad credit.
 Even better, taking that simple action can help you improve your credit over time.
 When you make on-time payments to credit card companies, your credit score will start to increase gradually.

 Of course, the benefits of this debt relief option only apply if you make your monthly payments.
 If you don't consistently make the required monthly payments on time, you won't get out of debt, and your credit score will never improve.
 It's best to enter a debt consolidation program with the determination to make the monthly payments and improve your financial life for the long haul.